kimsk/chia-tic-tac-toe/README.md

 # Chia Tic Tac Toe

+This repo is the continued work of tic-tac-toe game on Chia Blockchain from [chia-concepts -- tic-tac-toe](https://github.com/kimsk/chia-concepts/blob/main/notebooks/misc/tic-tac-toe/README.md).

 ## Creating Tic Tac Toe Coin

-In the chia-concepts, both Alice and Bob have to be able to sign and spend their coins together in the same spend bundle.
+In the [chia-concepts -- tic-tac-toe](https://github.com/kimsk/chia-concepts/blob/main/notebooks/misc/tic-tac-toe/README.md), in order to create [an initial singleton game coin](https://github.com/kimsk/chia-concepts/blob/main/notebooks/misc/tic-tac-toe/singleton.ipynb), both Alice and Bob have to be able to sign and spend their coins together.

 ![create-singleton](https://github.com/kimsk/chia-concepts/blob/main/notebooks/misc/tic-tac-toe/creating-singleton-coin.jpg?raw=true])

-The process is cumbersome and requires Bob to trust Alice not to steal his coin (Bob has to provide his signature for his coin spend).
-Also, both Alice and Bob can't use standard wallet and have to provide conditions manually.
+The process is cumbersome and requires Bob to trust Alice not to steal his coin (because Bob has to provide his signature for his coin spend).
+Also, both Alice and Bob can't use standard wallets and have to provide conditions manually.

 ```python
 # alice's coin creates a launcher coin
 alice_conditions = [